 According to an organization called the Colorado Health Initiative, the state passed legislation in the spring of 2019 to provide additional opportunities to small businesses.

 Basic Health Insurance Choices for Small Colorado Business Owners

-Offering employees traditional health insurance coverage remains the most popular solution for providing small business health insurance plans.
+Offering employees traditional health insurance coverage, including health insurance for dependents, remains the most popular solution for providing small business health insurance plans.
 However, more companies have started exploring the possibility of reimbursing employees for a portion of health insurance coverage they purchase on their own.

 Local businesses explore employee reimbursement offers because the cost of providing a typical health medical plan in Colorado continues to rise each year, reaching the point of unaffordability for some employers.
 Employers also need to decide on the type of coverage to offer if they opt to provide traditional individual health insurance.

 What Small Business Employers Should Understand About Individual Health Insurance

 An individual health insurance plan is one that a person takes out to cover himself or herself, and sometimes family members, without going through an employer.
 Any person over age 18 can apply for their own individual health insurance policy.